blackbaud/skyux1/js/sky/src/sectionedform/docs/demo.md

     - `heading` &mdash; The display text used to identify the section.
     - `itemCount` &mdash; *(Optional.)* The number of items contained within a given section.
     - `templateUrl` &mdash; The URL to the section's content template.

+### Sectioned form events ###
+- `reinitializeSectionDisplay` &mdash; Causes the form to revert to its initial display state.
+- `sectionsVisibilityChanged` &mdash; Fires when the section navigation is hidden or shown.